boltlabs-inc/key-mgmt-spec/system-functionalities.md

 #### Server-side storage
 - [TODO #28](https://github.com/boltlabs-inc/key-mgmt-spec/issues/28).
 Include appropriate requirements for server-side secure storage and generate relevant issues in key-mgmt.
+- All data stored by the server MUST be encrypted by a key known only to the server.
+- System requirements may change to include the usage of secure enclaves, in which case, the encryption key MUST be known only to the enclave.

 ##### Audit Logs
 The server storage should include a per-user audit log that tracks system registration and logins, key use requests, and audit log requests.
 A single log entry contains the following information about each action: action, actor, date, outcome (e.g. success or failure), any related key identifier.